General Questions

 At Camp

-If you are carrying your gear and not opting for luggage porterage, we assume you’ve done this before but if not here are some recommendations:
+For the 4 and 6 day walks, if you are carrying your gear and not opting for luggage porterage, we assume you’ve done this before but if not here are some recommendations:

 Pack: If you don’t have a multi-day hiking pack, go to a hiking store, get properly fitted and buy one with a rain cover